 Honestly, it will depend on your insurance how much e-stim treatment at a physical therapist costs.
-If it is medically required, it might be covered, while you may have to pay out-of-pocket if you are more interested in using it as a preventative measure.
+If it is medically required, it might be covered.
+But as elective or preventative treatment, paying out-of-pocket is more likely.

 The great news is that you can expect the same thing from a home unit and a professional unit.
 The only difference might be that your therapist has more settings on the office machine.
-Make sure, though, that you are experiencing a similar sensation at home that you would in a therapist’s office.
+Make sure, though, that you are experiencing the same sensations at home that you would in a therapist’s office.
 It should not be painful.

-But if the pain persists over a week, you should definitely go to a doctor, as it might be a more serious injury than you originally anticipated.
+But if the pain persists over a week, you should definitely go to a doctor.
+The injury might be more serious than you originally thought.

-If you’re new to e-stim, it probably is a good idea to go to a physical therapist first to see how the machine works and what your body feels like while undergoing therapy so that you have an idea of what to expect at home.
+If you’re new to e-stim, it probably is a good idea to go to a physical therapist first to see how the machine works.
+Approach the professional sessions as a learning experience.
+Pay attention to what your body feels like during therapy so that you have an idea of what to expect at home.

 You can purchase an e-stim machine for anywhere from under $50 to over $500 depending on the features that you desire.
 You do not need a prescription to buy an e-stim machine, although insurance may cover your purchase if you have one.